106 x served & 28 x viewed

 - Always brush your lashes in the morning and remember eye lash extensions require high maintenance.

 Yes, I’ll admit having eyelash extensions looks great and it’s very popular nowadays, especially among celebrities!
 However, it does get expensive with the prohibitive cost.
-Eyelash refills are an on going expense and I usually like comparing it to having a main/pedi expense.
+Eyelash refills are an on going expense and I like comparing it to having a main/pedi.

-Let me know if you have gotten lash extensions before by commenting below.
-And if you already do have them please share your experience would so love my readers to get the two cents from you.
+Let me know if you would get fake lashes by commenting below.
+And if you already have please share your experience would so love my readers to get the two cents from you.

 Hugs and kisses,